What KSAND Can Do For Kansians?

 The organization has been around since 1937, and continues to assist lift the nutrition profession within Kansas.

 Following that, there is a rigorous application process to match with a dietetic internship (DI).
 The DI is comparable to residency for physicians, but our version consists of a minimum of 1200 supervised hours under the guidance of a preceptor.
-While some programs offer small stipends, most are unpaid.
 Most take 6 to 12 months to complete, at which point interns are eligible to sit for the registration exam through the Commission on Dietetic Registration (CDR).

 The CDR also oversees the continuing education requirements for dietitians (minimum is 75 CPEUs or continuing professional education units during each 5 year period).
 Continuing education may be completed by attending conferences, participating in webinars or seminars, or specialized programming designed to offer additional education and training in a specific area of dietetics.